 The main function of MinBAR is minba.
 In the version 1.0.0 of the package presented here, minba is implemented for MaxEnt models.

-This function firstly loads the presences data set and the explanatory variables.
+This function firstly loads the presences’ data set and the explanatory variables.
 Secondly, it calculates the centre of the species distribution, the most distant occurrence and the buffers.
 The buffers are not defined by equal distance, but by % of presences equally distributed.
 This is particularly useful for very discontinuous distributions (e.g. introduced or invasive species), while not affecting more aggregated populations.

 Thirdly, minba makes n models for each buffer in a loop and calculates averages.
 In this step, it crops the variables to the extent of the buffer +5%, and calculates the number of necessary pseudo-absences to cover the 50% of the pixels within the buffer (Guevara, Gerstner, Kass, & Anderson, 2018).
 It uses 70% of the presences to calibrate the model and 30% for evaluation, all from within the buffer (Boyce Index Partial).
 It also makes predictions and evaluations for the whole extent of the species +5% (Boyce Index Total).
 For this assessment, it uses 30% of all presences excluding those used to calibrate the model.

 At this point, the user can choose either (1) to run the models for all the buffers to see if the selected background area is accurate and how the quality of the models evolves, or (2) to stop the process when it reaches certain conditions, which can be defined by the user as well.
 The latter option is adequate for very large species distributions.
-In this case, the user also has several options, mainly depending in the aim of the study.
+In this case, the user also has several options, mainly depending on the aim of the study.
 On the one hand, if the interest is related to the characteristics of the population (e.g. description of the ecological niche, etc.), the focus should be more in the Boyce Index Partial.
-On the other hand, if the model wants to be projected in time or space, the focus should fall on the Boyce Index Total.
-In turn, both approaches have two possibilities: either (a) fixing a minimum Boyce Index to stop the process when it is reached; or (b) to automatically stop it when the standard deviation (SD) of the last four calculated buffer’s Boyce Index is small.
+On the other hand, if the aim is to project the model in time or space, the focus should fall on the Boyce Index Total.
+In turn, both approaches have two possibilities: either (a) fixing a minimum Boyce Index to stop the process when it is reached, or (b) to automatically stop it when the standard deviation (SD) of the last four calculated buffer’s Boyce Index is small.
 Thus, the user has four arguments (i.e. BI_part, BI_tot, SD_BI_part and SD_BI_tot) to pass to minba in order to define how to proceed.
-BI_part and BI_tot accept two possibilities: either NULL (default), which deactivates the condition, or a number below 1 (it makes no sense a higher BI), which establish the minimum limit.
+BI_part and BI_tot accept two possibilities: either NULL (default), which deactivates the condition, or a number below 1 (it makes no sense a higher BI), which establishes the minimum limit.
 Similarly, SD_BI_part and SD_BI_tot accept NULL (default) to deactivate the condition, or a number to establish the minimum SD.
 After checking the results of the case studies presented in this document (see below), a recommended minimum SD could be 0.006.
 Therefore, there are several combinations to choose from.
 For instance, if all four arguments are NULL (default), all buffers are modelled; alternatively, if both BI_par and BI_tot are defined as a number, and so are SD_BI_part and SD_BI_tot, the process stops when the first of them is reached.
 Any combination of them is allowed.

 Outputs

-At the end of the modelling process, minba outputs different information in form of tables and charts to let the user know the optimal buffer.
+At the end of the modelling process, minba outputs different information in the form of tables and charts to let the user know the optimal buffer.